lubosdz/yii2-template-engine/README.md

 By default the engine [logs errors](https://github.com/lubosdz/yii2-template-engine/blob/main/src/TemplateEngine.php#L98) into system logs.
 Typically, these may be ie. unprocessed placeholders (meaning no value supplied) or failed parsing of placeholders.
-It is highly recommended to enable this logging while development.
+It is highly recommended to enable this logging during development.
 However, in production it may be more desired to turn it off by setting:

 ```php